 Try brainstorming some ideas of great employee values.
 For example, the values of many successful people may include integrity, communication, and honesty.
 You could always start by looking at your company’s values for clues.

-The importance of having great work ethics lies in on how an employee is perceived and how much you they are achieving.
-By having in mind these 5 good work ethic examples, you can spot employees with a great work ethic at your work.
+The importance of having a great work ethic relies on how an employee is perceived and how much they are achieving.
+By having in mind these 5 good work ethic examples, you can spot employees with a great work ethic at your workplace.